microsoft/dynamics-365-contact-center/documentation/ServiceNowSetup.md

 ## How to configure Embed widget in ServiceNow

+####  Install Openframe plugin

+Install the Openframe plugin, by following the steps below:
+- Click on All.
+Search for Plugins, and click on Plugins menu item.
+- Search for Openframe plugin.
+The search should give back the openframe plugin 	 (Plugin id:: com.sn_openframe).
+Click on the Openframe plugin card.
+- Click on Install button to start the plugin installation process.
+Select the latest version and install now.
+Wait for installation to complete.

 #### Configure Openframe CTI
 1. Login to Servicenow instance.
 2. Click on All.
 Search for openframe.
 Select OpenFrame > Configurations.